 Disadvantages of Plecos

 Plecos can often be aggressive to other plecos.
 They also will suck on any sick fish in the tank and can pester a sick fish to death.
-They are also notoriously difficult for the hobbyist to breed, but you might not want to, anyway.
+They are notoriously difficult for the hobbyist to breed, but you might not want to, anyway.

 If your pleco does turn into a record-setter, please do your best to find him or her a new home.
-The nice thing about plecos is that they are not to fussy about where they live.
+The nice thing about plecos is that they are not too fussy about where they live.
 Call a pet shop or advertise on Petfinder.com or Craigslist.
 If you know someone who has a backyard pond or koi pond, ask them if they need a bottom feeder to help keep the pond clean.
-If there is a public park or college with a man made pond, ask them if the pleco can live there.
+If there is a public park or college with a man-made pond, ask them if the pleco can live there.
 Don't just dump the pleco in, unless you want to make a lot of enemies fast.

 For a last thought, let me tell you about my Dad's pleco.
 He's about ten years old and still hasn't grown beyond six inches.
-The tank has just him and one other fish (a glassfish) and he seems to be doing great.
+The tank has just him and one other fish (a glassfish), and he seems to be doing great.
 So, although the possibility exists that he might outgrow the tank, the odds are he won't.